SkrubzxD/the-gioi-am-nhac/README.md

 ***an idea is to be able to export the midi to capitalise***
 ## Techstack
-- Frontend : Svelte, ThreeJS
+- Frontend : ThreeJS
-- Backend : Firebase
+- Backend : Python Flask